 - We will continue to host festivals, which provide musicians with disabilities a venue for performance.

 - We will expand our professional development offerings for teachers and teaching artists.

-- And we are launching ADA EVERYDAY, to bring to light barriers to cultural access, and provide guidance to cultural institutions on how to be more inclusive and accessible.
+- And we will bring to light barriers to cultural access, and provide guidance to cultural institutions on how to be more inclusive and accessible.